Vvvickie/san-webpackTest/ReadMe.md

+if you just want to see the html,open 'index.html' in './dist'

+if you want to build it by yourself, download and do following scripts:

 - npm install

-- npx webpack
+- npm start // this will help you update your code changes synchronously

+  or

+  npm run build  // just build

-open dist/index.html and you will see the element created in src/index.js
+  Then open dist/index.html and you will see the elements created in src/index.js